Shruti182003/Customer-Segmentation-Using-Clustering/README.md

-# Customer-Segmentation-Using-Clustering
-Customer segmentation using K-means clustering and demographic-purchase data analysis

 #  Customer Segmentation using K-Means Clustering

 This project aims to segment customers into different groups based on their purchasing behavior and demographic data using unsupervised machine learning techniques.
 It is part of my internship work at Celebal Technologies.